galiakraicheva/machine_learning_tutorials/reinforcement_learning.md

 3. Reinforcement Learning:
    - algorithms improve themselves by interacting with the environmen, no predefined data required.
 The agent learns on an unknown set of data by the rewards it gets from the environment

 This chapter is about reinforcement learning.
+It mimics the way humans and animals learn.
+For example, a child learns not to touch hot plate after he/she touches the hot plate a several times and learns that this hurts.
+A dog learns to give a paw after it is given biscuits everytime it gives a paw.

 ## Reinforcement Learning Basic Terms
 - Agent: the algorithm that performs actions in the environment